 Have you ever wondered what is the difference between Student Grade and Artist Grade Acrylic Paint?
 Which one is better for your needs?
-Does it worse to pay extra for artist grade?
+Does it worth to pay extra for the artist grade?
 To get the answers, let’s take a look a little closer.

 Let's Compare: Artist vs Student

 For a start - What is Paint Grade?
 The concept of grade also applies to oil and watercolor paint.
 And by grade, we mean paint quality.
 That is why sometimes you can hear "artist quality" instead of "artist grade".
 Factors that determine the quality: pigment load (concentration of pigment), quality of a pigment, and quality of a binder.

 Artist Grade Acrylic Paint